oracleimc/workshops/appdev/cloudnative/k8s/OKE/prerequisites.md

                 ```
 3. If you have not set up [Git ssh](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), please do so.
 This gives you the option to clone and push without password.
 4. If you are going to use your own tenancy, you need to make sure that correct permissions are in place, check [Own Tenancy](#own-tenancy) section.
 If you are to use the **emeaccoe** enviornment, please follow instructions of your trainer.
 Also check information about using [emeaccoe](./emeaccoe.md).
-5. Configure your Oracle CLI based on the information on the previous step.
-    ```sh
-    oci setup config
-    ```

 ## Using Git & GitHub
 After completing the step 3 (Git ssh), you can clone and push repositories via SSH.